-In Hawaii, an LLC’s annual report consists of two parts: a Franchise Tax and a Public Information Report.
-Each LLC must submit these filings to the Hawaii Comptroller every year to keep their information current.
+In Hawaii, every LLC must file an annual report each year.
+This report helps keep the state updated regarding any changes to your business structure or ownership group.
 Unsure how to go about it?
 Never even heard of it?
 No worries at all.
 That’s why we’re here.
 Keep reading for everything you need to know.

 What Is a Hawaii Annual Report?
 Why Is It Important?

 Consider annual reports the state’s yearly checkup on your LLC.
 It’s similar to a census in that its purpose is to collect the necessary contact and structural information about each Hawaii business.

 Each state has its own annual reporting requirements, and some don’t even require them.
 But in most states, you’re required to submit one per year that includes your LLC name, principal office address, registered agent information, and member/manager names and addresses.
 Whether you run a domestic or foreign LLC, you should plan on submitting an annual report.

 Don’t be intimidated, but it’s not something you want to take lightly.
 This is how the state updates your LLC’s record with the most recent information.
 They need to know how to reach you with important information about your business status, upcoming filings, taxes, and service of process.

 For example, if you change your registered agent, or your current agent resigns, you’ll need to keep the state informed so they can update their contact information.
 Miss one of their communications and your LLC in Hawaii might end up falling out of good standing or, even worse, administratively dissolved.

 Moreover, keeping your information current will help other businesses and potential customers find you.
 As long as you keep up with your annual reports, future customers and business partners can find your LLC by performing a name search.